 MRB — Motorrijtuigenbelasting (Dutch motor vehicle tax)

-The MRB reduction partially offsets the new toll costs for most operators — but the net impact varies significantly by route frequency and truck type.
+The MRB change partially offsets the new toll costs for most operators — but the net impact varies significantly by route frequency and truck type.
 Pre-calculating by route is the only way to know your exact exposure.

 What Subsidies Are Available for Sustainable Trucks?